kichrot/VIVALDI_RUN/User manual.md

 2) the file &quot;VIVALDI\_COMMAND\_LINE.txt &quot; - a file containing command-line parameters for launching the &quot;VIVALDI&quot; browser.
 By default, the file is empty and filled in by the user, according to their needs.

-3) files &quot;–уководство пользовател€.doc&quot; and &quot;User manual.doc&quot; - files containing this Manual, respectively in Russian and English.
+3) files &quot;–уководство пользовател€.rtf&quot; and &quot;User manual.rtf&quot; - files containing this Manual, respectively in Russian and English.

 4) the &quot;JS MOD&quot; directory - the directory with the &quot;New\_button.js &quot; containing an example of a JavaScript mod that creates the necessary buttons for the user on the &quot;VIVALDI&quot; browser panels.

-_5) &quot;source&quot; directory - the directory with the source code files of the program &quot;Vivaldi\_Run&quot; in the programming language &quot;Purebasic 5.70&quot; (_[_https://www.purebasic.com/_](https://www.purebasic.com/)_) using the PCRE library.
-For the PCRE library license, see Appendix 2 of this Guide._
+5) &quot;source&quot; directory - the directory with the source code files of the program &quot;Vivaldi\_Run&quot; in the programming language &quot;Purebasic 5.70&quot; ([https://www.purebasic.com/](https://www.purebasic.com/)) using the PCRE library.
+For the PCRE library license, see Appendix 2 of this Guide.

 III.
 Description of the main algorithm of the program &quot;Vivaldi\_Run&quot;